Autonomous Quantum Processing Unit: An Autonomous Thermal Computing Machine & its Physical Limitations

-where $\Gamma=\max_{\rho}\tr\left[J_C^\dagger J_C \rho \right]$ is the maximum rate of the clock's tick generating channel, and $f(t)$ some function with values in $[0,1]$ describing the conditional tick probability of the clock.
-This form already reveals the main reason why we would expect exponential concentration of the clock's ticks: the tail for $t\rightarrow\infty$ of the distribution is naturally exponentially suppressed because the tick generating process is exponential decay, and for $t\rightarrow-\infty,$ the distribution is bounded because by definition the tick must happen after $t\geq 0.$ For the purpose here, we are interested in a family of such clocks, where the clock's average tick time is fixed to $\tau$ but the decay rate $\Gamma$ is growing, giving a growing clock accuracy $N$ which is proportional to $\Gamma^2 /\tau^2.$ Looking at the left tails to bound $P[T\leq \tau - t]$ for $t\geq 0,$ we notice that $P[T\leq 0]=0$ by definition, which reduces the problem of finding an exponential envelope to an optimization problem on the compact interval $[0,\tau]$.
-For the right tails of the tick probability distribution $P[T\geq \tau + t],$ where again $t\geq 0,$ we notice that if there exists some constant $c>0$ such that $f(t+\tau)\geq c$ for all $t\geq 0,$ then we can bound $P[T\geq \tau+t]$ from above using the exponential envelope $e^{-c\Gamma t}.$ The exponent can be rewritten in terms of the clock accuracy to yield $e^{-c' \sqrt{N} t/\tau},$ where the constant $c'$ is chosen to satisfy $c'\sqrt{N}=c\Gamma \tau.$ The parameter $\alpha$ in the definition for exponential probability concentration in Eq.~\eqref{eq:probability_concentration_tick_distribution_assumption} can now be chosen such that the sum of the left and right tail are bounded by $\alpha e^{-c' \sqrt{N} t/\tau},$ which may be understood as a general recipe to examine whether a family of tick probability distributions satisfies exponential concentration.
+For the purpose here, we are interested in a family of such clocks, where the clock's average tick time is fixed to $\tau$ but the decay rate $\Gamma$ is growing, giving a growing clock accuracy $N$ which is proportional to $\Gamma^2 /\tau^2.$ Looking at the left tails to bound ${\rm Pr}[T_1\leq \tau - t]$ for $t\geq 0,$ we notice that ${\rm Pr}[T_1\leq 0]=0$ by definition, which reduces the problem of finding an exponential envelope to an optimization problem on the compact interval $[0,\tau]$.
+For the right tails of the tick probability distribution ${\rm Pr}[T_1\geq \tau + t],$ where again $t\geq 0,$ we notice that if there exists some constant $c>0$ such that $f(t+\tau)\geq c$ for all $t\geq 0,$ then we can bound ${\rm Pr}[T_1\geq \tau+t]$ from above using the exponential envelope $e^{-c\Gamma t}.$ The exponent can be rewritten in terms of the clock accuracy to yield $e^{-c' \sqrt{N} t/\tau},$ where the constant $c'$ is chosen to satisfy $c'\sqrt{N}=c\Gamma \tau.$ The parameter $\alpha$ in the definition for exponential probability concentration in Eq.~\eqref{eq:probability_concentration_tick_distribution_assumption} can now be chosen such that the sum of the left and right tail are bounded by $\alpha e^{-c' \sqrt{N} t/\tau},$ which may be understood as a general recipe to examine whether a family of tick probability distributions satisfies exponential concentration.